 How to Make Pink Velvet Cake Step-by-Step

 Prep: Preheat your oven to 350°F, spray two 8-inch round cake pans with nonstick spray, line the inside bottom of each pan with parchment paper, and set aside.
+Bring the buttermilk, eggs, and cream cheese to room temperature for at least 15 minutes before beginning so they mix more easily (they also make the cake more tender!).
 Place 26.5 ounces (2 boxes) of white cake mix in a large bowl and set aside.

-Mix the Wet Ingredients: In a medium bowl, using a hand mixer, beat 1½ cups of buttermilk, 3 large eggs, ½ cup of vegetable oil, 1 tablespoon of white vinegar, 2 teaspoons of pure vanilla extract,1 and -2 drops of pink gel food coloring together on low speed just until mixed.
+Mix the Wet Ingredients: In a medium bowl, using a hand mixer, beat 1½ cups of room-temperature buttermilk, 3 large, room-temperature eggs, ½ cup of vegetable oil, 1 tablespoon of white vinegar, 2 teaspoons of vanilla extract, and 1-2 drops of pink gel food coloring (I used Chefmaster Liqua-gel in the shade Neon Pink) together on low speed just until mixed.
+Add the food coloring one drop at a time and mix well.
+You want the batter bright pink–it will darken slightly as it bakes.

 Combine the Batter: Pour the wet mixture into the cake mix and beat on a low speed just until mixed.
 Use a spatula to scrape down the sides of the bowl.
-Do not overmix.
+Don’t overmix here; overmixing makes boxed cake mix dense and dry.

 Bake the Cakes: Divide the cake batter evenly between both prepared cake pans (about 691 grams per pan).
-Bake in the preheated oven for 33-35 minutes, or until a toothpick inserted in the middle comes out clean.
+Each pan should be about ⅔ full–that’s the sweet spot for even baking.
+Bake in the preheated oven for 33–35 minutes, or until a toothpick inserted in the middle comes out clean.
+You’ll know they’re done when the edges pull away from the pan, and the center springs back slightly when pressed.

-Cool and Chill the Cakes: Remove the cakes from the oven and let them cool in the pans for 15 minutes before removing and cooling completely on wire racks.
+Cool and Chill the Cakes: Remove the cakes from the oven and let them cool in the pans for 15 minutes before removing and cooling completely on wire racks–this helps prevent them from crumbling when you take them out.
 Once cakes have cooled to room temperature, wrap each cake layer separately in food-safe plastic wrap and refrigerate for at least 2 hours.
+Chilling the cake layers makes them easier to level and frost with fewer crumbs.

-Make the Cream Cheese Frosting: In a large bowl, beat 8 ounces (1 brick) of cream cheese, ¾ cup of butter, and 1 tablespoon of vanilla extract on high speed until smooth, about 2 minutes.
+Make the Cream Cheese Frosting: In a large bowl, beat 8 ounces (1 brick) of room-temperature cream cheese, ¾ cup of slightly melted unsalted butter, and 1 tablespoon of vanilla extract on high speed until smooth, about 2 minutes.
 Beat in 5 cups of powdered sugar until smooth, about another 2 minutes.
+Take care not to overbeat the frosting, or it will go from firm to soft and soupy.

 Crumb-Coat the Cake: Frost a thin layer of frosting around the top and sides of the cake to crumb coat.
 Use a tool like a cake scraper to smooth the icing out.
 Place the lightly frosted cake in the freezer for 10 minutes so the first layer of frosting firms up a bit.

 Decorate the Cake: Remove the cake from the freezer and apply the second layer of frosting.
 Spread this layer as smoothly as you can using the cake scraper.
 Take the remaining frosting and color it pink with 1-2 drops of pink gel food coloring.
 Place 1 cup of pink frosting in an icing bag fitted with a small star tip (like a Wilton 32) and pipe a heart on the top of the cake in the middle.
 Then pipe small stars around the bottom outer edge of the cake.
 With the remaining pink frosting, place it in an icing bag fitted with a small round tip (like a Wilton 12), and frost circles around the top of the cake.
+Don’t pipe the circles too close to the edge, or they may drip down the sides of the cake.
+If at any point the frosting or piping bag warms up in your hands, chill it for 10-15 minutes before continuing.
 Place the cake back into the freezer for about 10 minutes just to firm up those icing details.